 Dubai Metro lowlights and whines

 - The trains don't start operating until 2pm on Fridays.
-What on earth made the timekeepers at the RTA think all Dubai residents slumbered until mid-afternoon?
+Who told the timekeepers at the RTA that all Dubai residents slumbered until mid-afternoon?
+Go meet some bemused tourists at Dubai Metro stations on Friday mornings, and make new friends (perhaps that was what the RTA intended).
 Update: trains start operating at 1pm on Fridays.

 - Last train is at 11pm during the week.
-Good grief.
-And with no sensible explanation from the RTA it's no wonder that Dubai residents believe the rumour that the early closing was implemented for the benefit of taxi drivers.
+And with no sensible explanation from the RTA it's no surprise that many believe the rumour that the early closing was implemented for the benefit of taxi drivers.
 Update: operating times extended to midnight on week days, and 0100 on weekends.

 - No heavy baggage on the Metro.
-Are you kidding?
-Do RTA employees never travel?
-What on earth did they put not one, but two Metro Stations at Dubai Airport for?
+And yet the RTA put not one, but two metro stations at Dubai Airport.
+Not for travellers apparently.
 Update: As of 05 May 2010 it was reported that the RTA is now allowing passengers to take one medium sized bag and one small piece of luggage on the metro.

 - Only 4 sets of ticket gates at Mall of the Emirates station.
 No wonder it gets so choked up.
 Even the RTA says it's the busiest station.

 - The music.
 We thought it was something special for the first day.
 Please, please, please turn it off, we've had enough now.
 Or put CNN on the TV screens (but with the sound off).
 Update April 2010 - at last the music has been turned off.
 Hopefully the RTA has got the message and doesn't replace it with something else.